 This is my undergraduate thesis project.
 It is an intrusion detection system that uses an array of infrared LEDs on a pole, and an array of corresponding sensors on another pole placed across from the path to be monitored.
-If an object goes through the path, the sensors detects and records a silhouette of the object which can be analyzed to classify the object.
+If an object goes through the path, the sensor detects and records a silhouette of the object which can be analyzed to classify the object.
 The system is awaiting field deployment.

 The project was motivated by the need to collect elephant demography -population age structure- in the wild.
 From the data collected, the height of the passing object can be known to an accuracy of less than one inch.
 Since height is highly correlated to age in elephants, the system can be used to access elephant demography.